 Try to be patient and understanding in daily life

-- Dissociative symptoms may mean they do not always respond to you as you expect.
+- If somebody you care about experiences dissociation, it may mean they do not always respond to you as you expect.

 - Ask them what would help but be aware that they may not always know or be able to tell you.